Table of Contents

 According to The New York Times which reported the story, the AI in question, ‘drafted a message reassuring a patient she had gotten a hepatitis B vaccine‘.
 When in fact, the patient’s records showed ‘no evidence of that vaccination’.

-Does this have life-threatening consequences?
+Might this have life-threatening consequences?
 Maybe not.
 But is certainly one that undermines the health provider’s reputation.

 Now, you might hear this with enough foundation understanding to immediately wonder why the LLM was not plumbed into an approved source of patient information.
 Or ask why human oversight was not embedded into the patient communication workflow.